-- 1. For a pre-service non-expedited Internal Appeal, you will be notified within 14 calendar days of receipt of the Appeal, - 2.
-For a post-service Appeal, you will be notified within 30 calendar days of receipt of the Appeal, - 3.
-For Appeals involving an Experimental or Investigational treatment, you will be notified within 20 calendar days of receipt of the Appeal.
+- 2. For a post-service Appeal, you will be notified within 30 calendar days of receipt of the Appeal. - 3.
+For Appeals involving an Experimental or Investigational treatment, you will be notified of our decisions within 20 calendar days of receipt of the Appeal.